yaserdemet/react-threeJs/README.md

 ## Problem Statement

-- This project aims to create Weather App with Material UI.
+- This project aims to create Weather App with Material UI and ThreeJs.

 ### At the end of the project, following topics are to be covered;